asciimike/mikemcdonald.co/content/blog/2021/03/05/from-xiamen-with-love.md

 digital art is $0, yet have created a way to monetize the intangible 'value' of said art."
 It's brilliant.
 Also extremely stupid, but welcome to the economy in 2021.

-NFTs have captured the intangibles of art (the providence, which translates to signaling value), while recognizing that the tangible aspect (you know, the part where anyone can view or download the art) is worthless.
+NFTs have captured the intangibles of art (the provenance, which translates to signaling value), while recognizing that the tangible aspect (you know, the part where anyone can view or download the art) is worthless.
 It's honestly a brilliant maneuver by whoever is selling them.